Flying-Tree/Leo-the-chick/README.md

 I guess you can just extract the package anywhere and run ```Leo.exe``` or ```leo.x86_64```(depending on your operating system) when you want to play (this might happen only once).

-Mac users : I've not yet build OS X packages.
+Mac users : I've not yet built packages for your operating system.

 ## Warning